sarahhenderson/Crafty-Social-Buttons/src/README.txt

 You can also choose exactly which services you want separately for each mode, so you can can have *Share Buttons* for Ravelry, Pinterest, Facebook, Twitter and Email, but have *Link Buttons* for Google+, Pinterest and your Etsy shop.

+For more information, see the plugin website at http://sarahhenderson.github.io/Crafty-Social-Buttons/

 == Installation ==